 ArticleKMBS Lifespan & Lambrusco GrapesWritten by Alison CroweQ I have a question about sanitizing.
 I just mixed a fresh batch of potassium metabisulfite (1.5 oz. powder to 1 gallon water) to sanitize my equipment, and this latest batch has very little smell.
 Until now, every batch I’ve made has smelled quite powerful.
 I know that you’re supposed to replace the liquid when it loses its smell and that the solution will lose its strength over time.
 Will the dry powder also lose its strength over time?
 I purchased this sulfite powder six months ago, and I used this new solution to start a new kit, but now I’m wondering if it’s okay to use.
 Dan Harazim East Hampton, Connecticut A You’re right to suspect that both the potassium metabisulfite powder and solution can lose their power over time.
 The solution, which you make by mixing the powder with water, is particularly unstable.
 All that antioxidant power we love means that when it comes in contact with air, which it usually does in a storage container (despite our efforts to prevent this), it’s getting oxidized.
 This means thatAlready a member?
-Log InYou'll Also Like Article MEMBERS ONLY Barbera Barbera frequently comes in with high acidity but, with the right winemaking approach, it makes a food-friendly red for people who drink wine every day.
-Article MEMBERS ONLY Versatile Viognier It was not long ago that Viognier was almost an extinct grape varietal.
-Luckily for wine fans, both grape growers and winemakers have learned some tricks to unlock this grape’s true potential.
+Log InYou'll Also Like Article MEMBERS ONLY Marquette: A hardy cold-climate hybrid If you are looking for a cold-tolerant red grape, Marquette might be the varietal for you.
+Bred in Minnesota, this hybrid can withstand temperatures as low as -30 °F (-34 °C).
+Article MEMBERS ONLY Colombard: Crisp and versatile Despite its innocuous character, Colombard is a good choice for home winemakers, as it is easy to work with and allows for a wide scope of techniques and styles.